 However, if you use a VPN, your ISP can’t see which website you access.
 It will still see how much data you use, but without knowing which sites you’re on, your ISP won’t be able to throttle your connections.

 What a VPN Doesn’t Do

 VPNs are great security tools for protecting your data and privacy, but they also have their limitations.
 Here’s what a VPN can’t do:

 VPNs can’t detect or remove malware.
 If you accidentally download a malicious file, a VPN can’t stop it from compromising your device and stealing your passwords, credit card numbers, photos, and other sensitive data.

-Some VPNs like ExpressVPN, Private Internet Access, and ProtonVPN include a malware blocker as part of their ad-blocking feature.
+Some VPNs, like ExpressVPN, include a malware blocker as part of their ad-blocking feature.
 However, the malware blocker only prevents you from connecting to shady sites that might host malware — it doesn’t actually block malware from accessing your device.

-To fully protect yourself against malware infections, I strongly recommend using a good antivirus software.
+For full protection against malware, I recommend using a good antivirus.
 There are many top antiviruses on the market, but my favorite one is Norton.
 Its malware scanner registered a perfect score in our tests and also includes other excellent features like anti-phishing protection, a firewall, dark web monitoring, webcam protection, a password manager, and even a VPN (Norton Secure VPN).

 Make You 100% Anonymous on the Internet